MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/change-web-application-bindings.md

      ![edit-web-application-part2](../media/edit3.PNG)

-## Extending a web appliction bindings for SharePoint Server Subscription Edition
+## Extending a web application bindings for SharePoint Server Subscription Edition

 You can extend a web application into a zone with a set of Internet Information Services (IIS) bindings and alternate access mapping URLs, or you might decide that you want to use a different URL to reach the web application.